sebastianchristopher/Java8OCANotes/README.md

 ### Inheriting an Interface
 1. an interface that extends another interface, as well as an abstract class that implements an interface, inherits all the abstract methods as its own abstract methods
 2. the first concrete class that implements an interface, or extends an abstract class that implements an interface, must provide an implementation for all of the inherited abstract methods
-* like an abstract class, an interface may be extended using the exends keyword - the new child interface inherits all the abstract methods
+* like an abstract class, an interface may be extended using the `extends` keyword - the new child interface inherits all the abstract methods
 * unlike an abstract class, an interface may extend multiple interfaces
 ```java
 public interface HasTail {